top of page

 • It retains the option for modification through traditional charter amendment procedures—a majority vote of the public.

-• This amendment will increase public confidence in City governance and show respect for the voters' wishes.
+• This amendment increases public confidence in City governance and shows respect for the voters' wishes.

-• It represents shared trust between City governance and the public, a trust that could help heal divisions between previous Councils and the voters. (e.g., the 1% sales tax approved in 2000 that was disproportionately spent on roads rather than open space as had been promised to the public).
+• It represents shared trust between City governance and the public, a trust helps heal divisions between previous Councils and the voters. (e.g., the 1% sales tax approved in 2000 that was disproportionately spent on roads rather than open space as had been promised to the public).

 • Taxpayers own the land and should have the power to control its future.

-On August 5th, you can vote to protect it forever.
+On August 5th, you voted to protect it forever.

 bottom of page